UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-331.md

 **Observer Frame Adaptation**

-A crucial aspect of UOR learning involves adapting the observer reference frame to better align with significant patterns in the domain:
+A crucial aspect of UOR learning involves adapting the observer [[uor-c-313|reference frame]] to better align with significant patterns in the domain:

 1. **Attention-Driven Frame Shifting**: Dynamically adjusting the observer frame to focus on more relevant or informative aspects of the representation, similar to attention mechanisms in neural systems.